zzdtravel

 Basilica di Santa Maria della Salute

-Basilica di Santa Maria della Salute-November 2024
+Basilica di Santa Maria della Salute-December 2024

 Baldassare Longhena's magnificent basilica is prominently positioned near the entrance to the Grand Canal, its white stones, exuberant statuary and high domes gleaming spectacularly under the sun.
 The church makes good on an official appeal by the Venetian Senate directly to the Madonna in 1630, after 80,000 Venetians had been killed by plague.
 The Senate promised the Madonna a church in exchange for her intervention on behalf of Venice – no expense or effort spared.